School of Social and Behavioral Sciences

 Step Three: Workshops

 Take the SAVE Seminar (if interested in taking it online, see www.violenceworkshop.com).
-There is a fee.
+There is no fee for taking this workshop at Marist; there is a fee for taking it online.
 If taken anywhere other than Marist, a copy of the certificate of completion must be brought to the Education Department Office in Dyson 388 to be entered on your transcript.
 Remember to save a copy for yourself.

 DASA (Dignity for All Students Act training)